aackerman/talks/javascript-flow/README.md

 ## Introduction

 I'm Aaron.
 If you've seen Key and Peele, when you hear Aaron, you might think A-a-ron.

+[display image of key and peele a-a-ron]

-I get it often and I think it's great, so if you see me after the talk and you want to chat.
+So if you see me after the talk and you want to chat.
 You can break the ice with something like "You done messed up A-A-RON".

-[display image of key and peele a-a-ron]

 I work at a company call YA, formerly Young America, if you've ever sent in a paper rebate, you may remember sending it to Norwood Young America, Minnesota.
 So I work on a platform for digital marketing that includes rebates as part of the product line.